-The Charpy V-notch energy values in Table NA3.1 have been carried forward from the original version of this Nuclear Specification, N690-1984 (AISC, 1984), and are values that assure a level of toughness suitable for most applications subjected to suddenly applied impact loads.
+The Charpy V-notch energy values in Table NA3.1 have been carried forward from the original version of the Nuclear Specification approved in 1984 (AISC, 1984), and are values that ensure a level of toughness suitable for most applications subjected to suddenly applied impact loads.
 For certain extreme applications and for applications where the structure is designed to absorb significant energy through deformation, the designer should review these criteria for appropriateness.